jed1337/StringCalculatorKata/readme.md

 # StringCalculatorKata

-Implementation of the StringCalculator Kata in PHP  from https://osherove.com/tdd-kata-1
+Implementation of the StringCalculator Kata in PHP from https://osherove.com/tdd-kata-1.
+The code here completes all 9 tasks.

 ## Specs
 * PHP  7.3.2